thegetty/artistryinbronze/EPUB-README.md

 ## STEP 1

-Temporarily simplify the `layouts/_default/baseof.html` and `layouts/section-head/single.html` tempates to remove unneeded navigational/interface elements, including the abstract listings in `section-head`.
+Temporarily simplify the `layouts/_default/baseof.html` and `layouts/section-head/single.html` (local override version) templates to remove unneeded navigational/interface elements, including the abstract listings in `section-head`, and the use of `<main>` element, which must be switched to a `<div>`.

 ## STEP 2